The Fifth Vial: Darkness on the Seat of the Beast

 The Darkness Deepens Under Napoleon

 Yet the darkness did not end in 1798.
+The blow had fallen, but the humiliation of the Papal throne was not over.
 Pope Pius VII sought peace with France and even presided over Napoleon’s coronation in 1804.
-But the relationship steadily deteriorated.
+But the uneasy arrangement did not last.
 Rome was occupied again in 1808, and in 1809 Napoleon annexed what remained of the Papal States.
-After Pius VII excommunicated the invaders on June 10, 1809, he was arrested the following month and carried away into captivity, remaining in exile until 1814.
+When Pius VII answered with excommunication, he was seized the following month and carried away into captivity, remaining in exile until 1814.

-This gives the fifth Vial its darker texture.
+This is what gives the fifth Vial its darker texture.
 The fourth Vial had already shown Napoleon as the scorching sun over Europe.
 The fifth shows that the same era pressed with special force upon Rome itself.
-Guinness, drawing on Elliott, says that by 1809 Napoleon declared the pope’s temporal dominion at an end, annexed the church estates to France, and reduced Rome to dependence.
-He then notes that a pope was once more brought prisoner into France, and that even though he later returned to Rome, the world had seen his weakness and a precedent had been set for future generations.
+By 1809, the pope’s temporal dominion was publicly declared at an end, the church estates were annexed to France, and Rome was reduced to dependence.
+Once again, the Papal throne was made to feel its weakness before the nations.

 Revelation adds a vivid image: